Danamarie10/HTML_Exercise/README.md

 Steps are to be completed under the div with `id="exercise1"`

 1. Create a **heading 1** element that contains your name between opening and closing tags
+<h1>Dana Patrick</h1>
 2. Create a **paragraph** element that contains a bio about yourself
+<p>I am Dana, a beginner in software engineering with a passion for writing and fixing code.
+I find coding to be like a puzzle that tickles my brain in all the right ways.
+I look forward to advancing my career in this industry and learning all there is to learn.</p>
 ## Exercise 2

 Steps are to be completed under the div with `id="exercise2"`